Haemorrhoids or piles are swollen veins found in the lower rectum.

 Practising good hygiene by cleaning your anus with warm water during a shower or bath every day can improve the condition.
 When washing the anus, you do not have to use soap as some soaps can aggravate the haemorrhoids.

-Should the initial course of management be unsuccessful, our doctor may recommend getting a rubber band ligation or piles ligation.
+Should the initial course of management be unsuccessful, our doctor may recommend getting a rubber band ligation.
 This procedure involves cutting off the blood circulation of the haemorrhoid by placing a rubber band around it.
 The loss of blood circulation forces the haemorrhoid to shrink.
 As this procedure has its risks, it is recommended as an option only when performed by a medical professional.

 For severe cases of haemorrhoids, our doctor may recommend a surgery called haemorrhoidectomy.
 A haemorrhoidectomy involves removing excess tissues causing the bleeding and protrusion, effectively eliminating the haemorrhoid(s).